magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/radeon-gpu-profiler.md

 1. Navigate to the Magic Leap Hub.

-2. In Magic Leap Hub, open the Package Manager. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_package_manager.png")} >Download RGP</Image>
+2. In Magic Leap Hub, open the **Package Manager**. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_package_manager.png")} >Download RGP</Image>

 3. Click the **All** icon. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_all_icon.png")} >Click All Icon</Image>

-4. Find the **Radeon GPU Profiler** package within the Common Packages category.
+4. Find the **Radeon GPU Profiler** package within the **Common Packages** category.
 Download the latest one. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_download_screen.png")} >Download RGP</Image>

-5. You need to get access to adb to communicate with the device.
-The tool is part of Magic Leap Hub and can be found under: C:\Users\_user_\MagicLeap\MLHub\plugins\com.magicleap.adb.win32.x86_64_1.0.41.28_0_2_202304071616\adb\adb.exe for windows.
-Use this guide to add this path to your Path environment variable on windows.

-6. Check that you have access to adb by running: ```adb devices``` You should see that your device is connected to the host. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_device_connected.png")} >Check Device Connection with adb</Image>
+5. Double check that you have access to adb by running: ```adb devices``` You should see that your device is connected to the host. <Image url= {require("/img/developer-tools/lumin-aosp-tools/radeon-gpu-profiler/rgp_device_connected.png")} >Check Device Connection with adb</Image>

-7. Connect your Magic Leap 2 device to WiFi.
+6. Connect your Magic Leap 2 device to WiFi.
 Public WiFi will not work since peer-to-peer connections are disabled on public WiFi.
 Try connecting to a private WiFi network with password protection.

-8. You can verify WiFi communication with these commands:
+7. You can verify WiFi communication with these commands:
 ```adb shell ip -o -h -c a #reveals the IP address of your device under wLan0```

 ```ping <device-ip-addr> #contacts the device via WiFi to verify connection```